mlevit/aws-auto-cleanup/app/README.md

    npm run invoke -- [--region] [--aws-profile]
    ```

-   - _Settings and Whitelist tables will be populated at the start of the first run._
+   - _Settings and Allowlist tables will be populated at the start of the first run._

    - _Dry run mode is automatically activated by default._